Localized Neural Network Modelling of Time Series: A Case Study on US Monetary Policy: Extra Simulation

-We start presenting the results below.
 First, we draw some plots for the case with $d=2$.
-In both Figures \ref{FigSim1} and \ref{FigSim2}, the first sub-plot is always the true $g(\mathbf{x})$.
+In both Figures \ref{FigSim1a} and \ref{FigSim2a}, the first sub-plot is always the true $g(\mathbf{x})$.
 For the rest of sub-plots, each has three layers.
 The middle one is the average of estimates over $n$ replications.
-The top and bottom layers are the averages of the bootstrap draws corresponding to the 97.5\% and 2.5\% quantiles respectively over $n$ replications.
+The top and bottom layers are the averages of the bootstrap draws corresponding to the 97.5\% and 2.5\% quantiles respectively.
 A few facts emerge.
 Overall, the LNN approach can recover the unknown function reasonably well.
-When $q=4$, both figures have smoother plots, which should be expected provided $q$ is considered as fixed.
 Also, both figures are very similar, so the results are not sensitive to the choice of $u_\sigma$ as explained in Remark \ref{rmk1}.

-More detailed numbers are summarized Table \ref{Tab1}.
-As expected, when $T$ goes up, RMSE$_g$ converges to 0 and CR$_g$ converges to 0.95.
-In particular, for CR$_g$, when the sample size is not large enough, we tend to get a narrower CI rather than wider CI.
-Also, we note that when $d$ increases, RMSE$_g$ increases rather significantly, which is understood as the curse of dimensionality.
-The curse is also reflected in CR$_g$, but the results are still acceptable in our view.
-Recall that Figures \ref{FigSim1} and \ref{FigSim2} suggest that when $q=4$ the plots are much smoothers, but Table \ref{Tab1} actually says larger $q$ is corresponding to larger RMSE$_g$.
-However, the change in $q$ does not alter CR$_g$ much, which shows certain robustness of the bootstrap procedure suggested in Section \ref{Sec3.2}.
-Finally, we note that the time consuming part of this simulation design comes from generating inference for a large number of points defined in \eqref{defX} using the proposed bootstrap procedure.